 Sonic Differences Between Overdrive and Distortion Pedals

 But there does exist a difference, and that is in output volume.
 When I do what I do with my Timmy to get that hard distortion sound, I have to use an attenuator because all the input gain creates A LOT of volume, so I attenuate the output so I can keep the volume at a manageable level.
-But with my EWS Little Brute Drive, because it’s a distortion pedal and will clip irrespective the amp, plus its output volume is set to unity, I can set my amp to any volume, then switch the pedal on to get my overdrive-like sound.
+But with my EWS Little Brute Drive, because it’s a distortion pedal, it will clip irrespective of the amp, plus I set its output volume to unity.
+I can set my amp to any volume, then switch the pedal on to get my overdrive-like sound.
 I actually do this with the Little Brute Drive a lot when I don’t want to lug my attenuator to a gig.

 So yes, you can set up an overdrive or a distortion pedal to make it difficult to tell the difference, but in general terms, with a hard-clipping device, you’ll experience a lot more compression than with a soft-clipping device.
 The tone will feel “squishy” with very little dynamics.
 That’s not a bad thing, mind you, because sometimes that’s what you want.
 Overdrive pedals, on the other hand, because they don’t produce a square wave, will feel a lot more “open” and dynamic.
 There will be a bit of compression at higher gain levels, but rarely will you get to the order of compression that a distortion box will make.